Due to Covid-19, we have some differences in our Operations, and therefore the details in our service information leaflets are subject to change.

 We provide pain and symptom control and for some, end of life care, from our nurse-led unit which has 10 individual en suite bedrooms.
-We have 24 hour visiting for families who also benefit from support from Hospice staff.

 The Hospice’s in-patient unit has 6 community palliative care beds.
 We provide respite care, pain and symptom management and support for patients and their families, as well as end of life care.
 We also admit for crisis intervention in order to prevent a hospital admission.